molingrio/molingrio.github.io/src/README.md

 icon: home
 title: 博客主页
 bgImage: /f.jpg
-heroImage: /logo.svg
+heroImage: /ml.png
 heroText: MOLINGRIO
 heroFullScreen: true
-tagline: You can try a lot.
+tagline: Welcome to the world of molingrio,You can try a lot.
 projects:
   - icon: project
     name: bilibili